jaumeMA/ddk/README.md

 11.- Dynamic visitors

 12.- Fibers and coroutines for windows and linux (iOS pending to be tested).
-It comes with co_iteration as well
+It comes with co_iteration as well.

 13.- std like async funcionatlity.
 In this case we allow to specify where to execute the callable object (in a thread/thread_pool/fiber/fiber_pool/deferred).
 It comes with futures and promises.